Barcelona Gipsy balKan Orchestra: History

-The permanent members of BGKO are vocalist Margherita Abita (Italy), clarinetist Daniel Carbonell (Spain), accordionist Mattia Schirosa (Italy), double bassist Ivan Kovačević (Serbia), guitarist Julien Chanal (France), and percussionist Stelios Togias (Greece).
+The permanent members of BGKO are vocalist Margherita Abita (Italy), clarinetist Xavi Pendón (Spain), accordionist Fernando Salinas (Spain), double bassist Ivan Kovačević (Serbia), guitarist Julien Chanal (France), violinist Oleksandr Sora (Ukraine), and percussionist Albert Enkaminanko (Spain).
 BGKO also includes rotating nomad musicians, and the band reflects the style of the various artists that have been a part of it.

 The group originated in the spring of 2012, when eleven musicians gathered in Barcelona to celebrate International Romani Day.
 Some of them had already met at various jam sessions, including at El Arco de la Virgen, and at other musical venues in Barcelona.

 In 2013, Barcelona Gipsy Klezmer Orchestra self-published its first album, Imbarca, which was re-released one year later with the vinyl EP Satélite K. The re-release included three new songs: "Hasta Siempre, Comandante", "Cigani Ljubiat Pesnji", and "La dama d'Aragó".
 After releasing Satélite K in 2014, BGKO played on tours around Italy, Greece, Malta, Serbia, Slovenia, Germany, and France, in concerts and festivals in Spain, and at the Auditorium of Barcelona.